 The Comma is now a common and widespread species in England and Wales.
 In recent years it has also been found in Scotland and is continuing its expansion.
 The butterfly was widely distributed in the early 19th century but began to decline by the middle of the century and became restricted to just a few areas around Herefordshire in 1913 after which a revival began.
 It is thought that the decline in the hop farming industry contributed to the demise of the Comma when hop was the butterfly's main larval foodplant at the time but the butterfly has adapted to use alternative foodplants, e.g. nettles, in the 20th century.
 It is possible that since females lay eggs on hazel in Europe (Tolman & Lewington) and I found a larva on this plant in 2017 (see below) hazel may be more widely used in future in the UK due to climate change.
 There seems to be some positive correlation between winter rainfall and abundance; rainfall for the winter in the year before (Palmer et al.), for example, winter 2007-8 for total counts in 2009 but this may not be a reliable hypothesis.
 The data used in the experiment used counts from transects and other monitored sites so counts for March may have been excluded.
-Since the 1970s numbers have increased by 130% nationally although a slight drop occurred in the last ten years.
-In Hertfordshire and Middlesex, there has been a slight improvement in terms of both abundance and range in the last 40 years (Wood, 2016).
+Since the 1970s numbers have increased by a significant amount nationally although a slight drop occurred in the last ten years which is also the case for Hertfordshire and Middlesex.

 United Kingdom | Herts & Middx | |||